rkachach/utils/README.md

 The _**update_grafana_certs.py**_ script is designed to help manage SSL/TLS certificates and keys for Grafana.
 When run for the first time, the script creates a new JSON file to store the certificates or keys.
 If the file already exists, the script seamlessly updates its content, ensuring that the data stays up-to-date without overwriting existing configurations.

+Before proceeding, please make sure you have your Grafana certificate and key pair.

 Usage steps:

-## 1) Update Grafana certificates:
+## 1) Update Grafana certificate(s):

-1) create a file which only contains the cert (or key) content, for example:
+1) create a file which only contains the certificate content, for example:

 ```bash
 -----BEGIN CERTIFICATE-----